jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 I don't have a PyQt5 application I can share right now, but I did test a closed source application I recently worked on that uses both PyQt5 and Python Numpy and it works as expected.

-The one caveat is the system ldcache needs to be told about the RPi OpenGL libraries, so I had to run it like this
+The one caveat is the system loader needs to be told about the RPi OpenGL libraries, so I had to run the PyQt5 app like this

-    # LD_PRELOAD=libEGL.so:libGLESv2.so ./zmon_cal_pyqt.py
+    # LD_PRELOAD=libGLESv2.so ./zmon_cal_pyqt.py

-I plan to look into the ldcache issue, but otherwise the application runs fine.
+I plan to look into the issue, but otherwise the PyQt5 application runs fine.

 The availability of [PyQt5][pyqt] alone might be sufficient to choose Buildroot over Yocto for a project.